-In many environments, loud noises are extremely common; having the right personal protective equipment (PPE) for your ears is usually the first step in ensuring everyone in those environments remains healthy and safe.
-But hearing protection devices — HPDs — come in many forms these days too.
-So choosing how exactly to keep your ears safe can, therefore, be a delicate art.
+In many work environments, loud noises are extremely common.
+Having the right personal protective equipment (PPE) for your ears is usually the first step in ensuring everyone in those environments remains healthy and safe.
+But hearing protection devices (HPDs) come in many forms.
+Choosing how exactly to keep your ears safe can, therefore, be a delicate art.
 In fact, having the wrong hearing protectors can even end up doing more harm than good for the wearer.
-We’ve compiled a few tips below to help you choose the best hearing protection for you and your team.
+I’ve compiled a few tips below to help you choose the best hearing protection for you and your team.

 The Importance of Hearing Protection

-Loud environments and noisy activities obviously vary greatly, with strident sounds in places like nurseries, construction sites, rock concerts, etc. But loud noise is especially synonymous with industrial work — i.e., manufacturing facilities, factories, and production plants.
-Having hearing protection is therefore particularly vital for plant managers and factory workers, as well as anyone visiting such a facility.
+Noise levels across different environments vary greatly, with strident sounds in places like nurseries, construction sites, rock concerts, etc. But loud noise goes hand-in-hand with industrial workplaces like manufacturing facilities, factories, and production plants.
+Having hearing protection is particularly vital for plant managers and factory workers, as well as anyone visiting such a facility.
 Regardless if it’s subtle or sudden, human or mechanical, brief or for long periods of time — excessive noise exposure is never a good thing.
 Not only is it bothersome, but it also poses an array of health and safety risks.
-Thus, properly protecting your ears in any loud setting is crucial.
-In an industrial setting, it’s simply paramount to productivity, proper communication, and the overall well-being of everyone involved.

 Understanding the Hazards of Noise Exposure

 Hearing loss and overall hearing damage are the most common hazards associated with noise exposure.
-When sound levels go above a certain point, our ears react, and eventually become less sensitive.
+When the sound levels we consistently experience go above a certain point, our ears react, and eventually become less sensitive.
 This is known as a hearing threshold shift (TS).
-While a TS is how mother nature initially intended for our ear to protect itself, it can ultimately damage the ear too — sometimes permanently.
+While a TS is how mother nature initially intended for our ears to protect themselves, it can ultimately damage the ear — sometimes permanently.

 Exposure to loud noises can also cause irritability, anxiety, fatigue, depression, stress, and several other physical and/or mental health issues.
-Plus, it can be a recipe for miscommunication, poor productivity, workplace accidents, and so on.
+Plus, it can be a recipe for miscommunication, poor productivity, and workplace accidents.
 In other words, the potential harm done by excessive noise goes well beyond just the human ear.

 The actual level of protection your ears need will depend on a few things.
 Your environment, the length of exposure, and the nature of the noise itself will all help you determine the right equipment.